 A paintbrush is a brush used to apply paint, varnish, ink or any pigment.
 The painting tool has 3 parts—the bristles, a ferrule and a handle and comes in a range of sizes, shapes, and materials.

 The right paint brush is one that will make the painting process faster while giving better control.
-When selecting a paint brush, look for high-quality bristles or filaments, quality make and a comfortable handle.
-Here is how to choose the right paint brush for the job.
+When selecting a paintbrush, look for high-quality bristles or filaments, quality makes and a comfortable handle.
+Here is how to choose the right paintbrush for the job.